Understanding the Standard Format for Specification Document Sections

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In specifications, there are three parts.
-Part 1, Part 2, and Part 3.
-Part 1 is called the general part.
-So there's a standard format that happens for all sections within a specification document.
+In specifications, there are three parts: Part 1, Part 2, and Part 3 of each section.
+Part 1 is called the General part.
+So there's a standard format that applies to all sections within a specification document.

-In the general area, we have a summary.
-We reference related sections elsewhere in the product specs.
-We will have references to different codes.
+In the General area, we have a summary.
+We reference related sections elsewhere in the specifications.
+It includes references to applicable codes.

-We will have information about product submittals, including information such as shop drawings.
-We will talk about quality assurance.
-We will mention pre-installation meetings, project conditions, and sequencing, which is the order in which systems are installed.
+It includes information about product submittals, including items such as shop drawings.
+There are also provisions for quality assurance.
+It addresses pre-installation meetings, project conditions, and sequencing, which refers to the order in which systems are installed.

 There will frequently also be discussions of warranties for the product being installed.
-So again, standard format is that there is a general section, a summary, related sections within the specifications.
-There might be definitions that are in here, references to codes, a discussion of submittals, discussions of quality assurance, about the pre-installation meetings, delivery, storage, and handling, project conditions, and sequencing.
+So again, the standard format begins with a General section: a summary, related sections within the specifications, possible definitions, references to codes, a discussion of submittals, quality assurance provisions, pre-installation meeting requirements, delivery, storage and handling, project conditions, and sequencing.

 Learn Blueprint Reading